ash0080/gun.doc.cn/Storage.md

 RSE will become the new default and will be production ready, however it is not the default yet (although you can make it the default by just turning off the current default with `Gun({localStorage: false})` in NodeJS.

 ## S3

+[Temporarily located here](Using-Amazon-S3-for-Storage) (do not link to this, we'll be making it redirect)

 Works with the RSE.